A-Dyu/cpp_second_term/bigint-optimized/README.md

 C++ library

 - Developed a library for working with big numbers in C++
-- Implemented COW and Small Object Optimizations
+- Implemented COW and Small Object Optimizations (see opt_vector.h)